ltalal/image_rebase/README.md

 ### Manually specifying base image

 This mode does not require you to change Dockerfile.
-But you need to specify exact version of previous base image and new base image:
+Instead, you need to specify exact version of then previous and new base images:

 `image_rebase $registry_url myimage:mytag --from-base base_image:base_tag --to-base base_image:new_base_tag`

 Note that `base_image:base_tag` must point to the same version of base image that was used during build of myimage.
 Otherwise the script will fail.
-Digest of image may be used instead of it's tag: `base_image@sha256:XXXX`
+You may use digest of image instead of tag: `base_image@sha256:XXXX`

 It is possible to change non-direct base image.
-E.g. if there is hierarchy of images A->B->C, it is possible to create new image having another version of A.
+E.g. if there is a hierarchy of images A->B->C, it is possible to create new image having another version of A.

 ### Manually specifying number of layers